Pollen & Bleu

 You can walk along the whole length of Pollen and Bleu from the top.

-The penthouses each have their own accessible gate to the top viewing deck.
+The penthouses each have their own access gate to the top viewing deck.

 We do feel more can be done at the top, it is a bit sparse other than the nice views.